Apps and platform experiences

 LastPass keeps track of your old passwords and not only your current password.
 This is actually quite handy in cause you accidentally override your password, or for websites where you change your password on the main website but e.g. the support page hasn’t updated and require you to still use your old password so you can login and complain about the support section having a separate password system that isn’t in sync with the main website.
 (Real story.)
 Bitwarden only stores the current password.

-LastPass can automatically open a web pages in your browser and simulate user-actions to automatically log in to supported website and change the user’s password.
+LastPass can automatically open a web page in your browser and simulate user-actions to automatically log in to supported website and change the user’s password.
 The auto-password changer feature limited to only 80 supported websites and it has failed on at least some of the supported websites every time I’ve tried to use it.

 Bitwarden has nothing similar and I have to login and change my passwords manually every time I like to update them.
 This experience is in practice no different from LastPass as I in practice still had to login and change a ton of passwords manually as most my passwords were with unsupported websites.
 Since LastPass keeps track of past passwords, it also easy to recover the previous password if something went wrong.
 However, I want to believe that it is a feature that will eventually work with every website out there and I feel like I’m missing out even though this feature isn’t super useful.